justinrrr/PlumbAPI/README.md

  - Components can be disconnected from each other.
  - A component should be able to answer whether it is connected to a given component and if so should provide information about the connection (labels of the connection).

+###  what you need to do:

+- Design classes and their public APIs for the components and any other object that you need.
+- Document the API: Parameters, Return values, error cases, guarantees, and contracts.
+Also find a way to hide the internals of your objects from the outside world.
+- You need to define the functions and internal/external variables for your classes.
+You don't need to implement the functions or define any internal helper functions.
+- You can make any assumption you want as long as you specify them clearly and that they don't contradict any instructions above.

+### How to do it:

+Fork this repo in your Github account, submit your code, and then perform a pull request.